KDE/documentation-develop-kde-org/content/hig/icons/monochrome/action.md

 people to use your application.
 Your local jurisdiction may also require that your application meet accessibility standards.
-Care should also be taken to reinforce information conveyed by an icon in multiple ways---not everyone is able to distinguish between all colors.
+Care should also be taken to reinforce information conveyed by an icon in multiple ways — not everyone is able to distinguish between all colors.

 {{< compare >}}
 {{< do src="/hig/action-accessibility-do.png" >}}